marcelhecker/tiny_ai_template/README.md

         namespace: "external/namespace",
       },
     ],
+    /*
+    also possible:
+    partials: "views/partials"
+    */
     public: "public",
     "test-data": "test-data",
     layouts: "layouts",
   },
+  /* You can also add helper mock implementations that can be used in the templates */
   helpers: {
     str: (content) => content.fn(this),
     quote: (content) => content.fn(this),